Applied Immersive Game Design

 Overview

-You will learn about game design and development using the latest industry standard technologies and platforms, how to develop using immersive technologies such as AR/VR, and how to create games for a variety of purposes, including entertainment, education and training, medicine, and more.
+You will learn about game design and development using the latest industry standard technologies and platforms, how to develop using immersive technologies such as AR/VR, and how to create games for a variety of purposes, including entertainment, education and training, and medicine.

 Find out more about Applied Immersive Game Design.

-- Access to fully equipped gaming facilities, with the latest generation consoles, high-end PCs, and cutting-edge AR/VR equipment.
+• Access to fully equipped gaming facilities, the latest generation consoles, high-end PCs, and cutting-edge AR/VR equipment.

 Applied Immersive Game Design major